coffee-cup/uvic-csc460/website/src/project3/game.md

 - $\alpha = 0.5$
 - $\text{threshold} = 30$

-When we detected a laser shooting us we would play a sound and change the onboard LED to red.
+When we detected a laser shooting us we would play a sound and change the Roomba's main LED to red.
 No movement was allowed to be made and the laser would not shoot.

 ## Results